dataesr/teds/doc_network/teds.md

 - For **Adaptation**, 8,137 publications are correctly predicted, representing **84%** of the publications in this category.
 - For **Mitigation**, 8,768 publications are correctly predicted, representing **91%** of the publications in this category.

 However, for the **Adaptation** and **Mitigation** categories, the model shows a significant number of false positives.
-This suggests that the model tends to overestimate the number of publications categorized as belonging to these groups.
-This overestimation indicates that the model might be more likely to label publications as "Adaptation" or "Mitigation" than is strictly accurate, leading to a higher rate of false positives in these categories.
+This suggests that the model tends to overestimate the number of publications categorized in these groups.
+This overestimation indicates that the model might label more publications as "Adaptation" or "Mitigation" than is strictly accurate, leading to a higher rate of false positives in these categories.

 ## 3.3 The models on ScanR publications

 ### Figures

+`invistiguer les publis ipcc qui ont disparues: 70k => 52k` We focus on references with a DOI in scanR, as my analysis depends on these type of work, excluding other type such as theses, which follow a different structure.
+This ensure consistency in our resonnement.
-1.9% of the publications in scanR seem to focus on topics related to the IPCC's work.
-Of these, 0.4% are related to science, 1.2% to adaptation, and 0.3% to mitigation.
-But the proportion of publications addressing topics similar to those covered by the IPCC seems to be increasing the last years.
+The proportion of publications addressing topics similar to those of the IPCC seems to be increasing in recent years.
+The graph "IPCC model on scanR publications by year" illustrates this trend, showing a growing number of "IPCC-like" publications in scanR over time.

 ![IPCC model on scanR publications by year](./images/teds_model_scanR1.png) _IPCC model on scanR publications by year._